Introduction: Achieving More with Predictable Pipeline

 We think about messaging using four key components:

-- The Primary Message can be thought of as the main takeaway we want our audience to have when they think, read or hear about our solution.
+- The Primary Message can be considered the main takeaway we want our audience to have when they think, read or hear about our solution.
 This message should be focused entirely on the outcomes of purchasing your solution.
 How is the purchaser enabled to achieve their goals with your solution?

 - The Challenge Messages are the main challenges audiences face that hinder their ability to achieve their goals.
 What are the roadblocks to success?
 Where do they feel the most pressure coming from?

-- The Benefit Messages are the key benefits of your solution that address the challenges faced by your audience.
-These messages should, like the Primary Message, be focused entirely around the outcomes of purchasing your solution—communicating what your solution can actually accomplish for them.
+- The Benefit Messages are the key benefits of your solution that address the challenges your audience faces.
+These messages should, like the Primary Message, be focused entirely around the outcomes of purchasing your solution—communicating what your solution can accomplish for them.

-- The Solution Features are the key product features that enable the outcomes expressed in the Benefit Messages.
-These should be product-specific—communicating what your solution does..
+- The Solution Features are the key product features enabling outcomes expressed in the Benefit Messages.
+These should be product-specific—communicating what your solution does.